Der-Hensel/EasyPCA/README.md

 ## ANOVA for feature selection
-To start the ANOVA App press the "Run ANOVA" Button on the GUI and wait for the server connection.
+To start the ANOVA App press the double click the ANOVA batch file and wait for the local host connection.
 To upload the data it is possible to drag and drop the Excel file in the box at the top of the site.
 To operate use the folliwing picture as a guide.

 ![Bild1](https://user-images.githubusercontent.com/109506200/207357094-3a903ba1-a4f9-4a37-aa62-5d3a114f8d8a.png)